-- Handler's head too close to the calf's head during tagging or implanting so the calf can swing their head up and strike the handler. - Dropping the tail gate on the calf - Attempting to inject in the neck in front of the head catch.
+- Handler's head too close to the calf's head during tagging or implanting so the calf can swing their head up and strike the handler. - Dropping the tail gate on the calf - Attempting to inject in the neck in front of the head catch this may be further explained, on site, if the chute is designed with a neck extender.